Guides

 Based on the data structure provided in the template file, upload your custom private factors by using the provided form and click Submit

-Add private data
+Add private emission factors

 Wait for the private emission factors to be validated